Spain's banks face uphill battle despite dramatic profits boost

-Sharply lower provisions for soured property loans were the rising tide that lifted almost all boats, and are expected to do the same for Spain's flagship international banks Santander (SAN.MC) and BBVA(BBVA.MC), whose results are due out this week.
+Sharply lower provisions for soured property loans were the rising tide that lifted almost all boats, and are expected to do the same for Spain's flagship international banks Santander and BBVA, whose results are due out this week.

 Impairments for those property loans peaked in 2012, as the Spanish authorities passed laws forcing banks to make greater provisions.
 Popular's impairments continued to rise in the first half of 2013 as small companies struggled with debts and more real estate companies fell into arrears.